mdp/bluemonday-js/README.md

 #### Travis CI

 This ones a little less obvious.
-We have a bit of a Frankenstein project here, we want to test the JS code, but we also would like Travis to build the JS code from our go code.
+We have a bit of a Frankenstein project here; we want to test the JS code, but we also want Travis to build the JS code from our go code first.
 We could include the compiled JS in the repo, but I'd like to avoid that.

-The requirements, then, are a test image capable of running go >= 1.5 and Node.js.
-In my experimenting with Travis we can only get this by asking for a 'go' container with version 1.5 and then manually installing Node.js via `nvm`.
+Therefore, the requirements are a test image capable of running go >= 1.5 and Node.js.
+In my experimenting with Travis we can easily get this by asking for a 'go' container with version 1.5 and then manually installing Node.js via `nvm`.

 My .travis.yml looks like this.